rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_perfect_survey_sqli.md

-# WordPress Plugin Perfect Survey 1.5.1 SQLi (Unauthenticated)

 ## Vulnerable Application

 Perfect Survey, a WordPress plugin, version 1.5.1 is affected by an unauthenticated SQL injection vulnerability via the `question_id` parameter.

 An unauthenticated attacker can exploit this SQL injection vulnerability to retrieve sensitive information, such as usernames and password hashes, from the `wp_users` table.

-The vulnerable plugin can be downloaded from the [WordPress plugin repository](https://wordpress.org/plugins/), or the specific vulnerable version can be found here: [Perfect Survey 1.5.1](https://www.exploit-db.com/apps/51c80e6262c3a39fa852ebf96ff86b78-perfect-survey.1.5.1.zip).
+The vulnerable plugin can be downloaded from the [WordPress plugin repository](https://wordpress.org/plugins/).
+The specific vulnerable version can be found here: https://www.exploit-db.com/apps/51c80e6262c3a39fa852ebf96ff86b78-perfect-survey.1.5.1.zip

 ## Verification Steps